nishchalatattve/pytut/README.md

 (The project is named `pytut`, because it is originally intended as Python tutorial)

-Apologies for the sessy commit history, the author did not use branching properly in the early days of development.

 ## My pholisophy

 Despite their own quirks, programming languages have the following common elements, consituting the _grammar_ of the language.